Holmen Church

 The Holmen Church (Holmens Kirke) is a Parish church in central Copenhagen in Denmark, on the street called Holmens Kanal.
 First built as an anchor forge in 1563, it was converted into a naval church by Christian IV.
-It is famous for having hosted the wedding between Margrethe II of Denmark, current queen of Denmark, and Prince Henrik in 1967.
+It is famous for having hosted the wedding in 1967 between Margrethe II of Denmark, queen of Denmark between 1972 and 2024, and Prince Henrik.
 It is the burial site of such notabilities as naval heroes Niels Juel and Peter Tordenskjold, and composer Niels Wilhelm Gade, and contains artwork by, among others, Bertel Thorvaldsen and Karel van Mander.

 The church building

 The appearance of the Holmen Church today closely resembles that of the renovation in 1872, except for the colour.
 The windows are in clear glass and predominantly set in iron.
 The spire is dressed in copper just like small spire on the confessional's roof.
 The church is of Lutheran denomination.

 Interior

 The church's pipe organ was originally made by Lambert Daniel Kastens and installed in 1738, and the façade remains in place today.
 The actual organ, however, is from 1956.

 The current pulpit was installed in 1662 and was carved by Abel Schrøder and stands in the natural colour of its oak, except for the king and queen's monograms and crowns which are gilded.
 It is the oldest preserved pulpit in Copenhagen, and the most richly decorated.
 It stands from floor to ceiling, and depicts Christian history from Moses holding the basket up to Jesus Christ.

 The oldest baptismal font in the church is in wrought iron and stands 117 cm tall.
 A white marble font was installed in 1756, created by Carl Frederik Stanley in classicist style, but is no longer in the church.
 The new baptismal font from 1872 was made by the sculptor Evens by Ludvig Fenger's design, in black marble and sandstone.

 A model of Niels Juel's ship Christianus Quintus hangs from the ceiling in the church.